mrshll/mmx/data/Writing/How We Work Remotely in 2020.md

 There is a lot to consider when embarking to create and grow a remote team.
 It won't work for everyone.
 Some people find energy in physical nearness to their coworkers.
 Others may not have the autonomy necessary to thrive in a more independent work style.
 But for those teams that desire flexibility, and are inherently autonomous and asynchronous, I hope this document gives a window into the how and why of remote teams.
 Why remote work can be a powerful design for a team, especially a software or digital one, and some of the strategic and tactical steps we've taken to implement it successfully.
 At Upstream Tech, we are still learning a lot - and we will always make time at our in-person gatherings to discuss and adjust our processes and tools.
 But so far, we've been able use these concepts to scale our team's growth, build technologies for the environment, and counter climate change.

-If you have a remote team and want to chat, or if you're looking to create a remote team within your organization, send me a message at {https://twitter.com/marsh, @marsh}.
+If you have a remote team and want to chat, or if you're looking to create a remote team within your organization, send me a message at [@marsh](https://twitter.com/marsh).
 I'd love to hear about what works well for your team or challenges you've encountered.

 Remote work is a big part of what is to come for great teams!